 But use these word-counting methods carefully, and never as a replacement for reading, only as a support and a complement.
 Computers can count words.
 But only people can truly read them, interpret them, and be changed by them.

-Now that you know how to use those word-counting tools responsibly, get them in a Logos base package.
-See your recommendation or call our Resource Experts to find the Bible study resources that fit your study.
+Now that you know how to use those word-counting tools responsibly, get them with our latest Logos version.
+Call our Resource Experts to find the Bible study resources that fit your study.
 Call: (888) 670-3148